dellow/Web-Framework/README.md

 - Does an initial commit on the new Git initialisation.

 You might want to review the .gitignore file.
 Sensitive files like `sftp-config.json` which hold SSH connection details for Grunt-SSH should be ignored, along with any other files or directories.

+__All additional instructions below assume you have followed the installation process.__

 ## Styleguide & Examples
 There is a CSS styleguide in [`dist/.help/examples/styleguide.html`](dist/.help/examples/styleguide.html) which outlines some of the styled elements in the framework.
 You can also test the vertical rhythm [`dist/.help/examples/rhythm.html`](dist/.help/examples/rhythm.html).